ChristopherJamesN/sports-news-feed/README.md

 Run `bundle install` , `cd client && npm install` and `cd .. && rake start` .
 You should be automatically directed to the appropriate location in your browser to interact with the application.

+Or, if you have already installed the required dependencies, you can just run `rake start` from the root of the project.

 Note: You may also need to delete and recreate the `config/credentials.yml.enc` file if you fork this project.
 Here are some details copied from the [GCloud Deployment section](#gcloud-deployment) for reference: